 State-of-the-Art Imaging Services

-Our highly trained staff and convenient locations throughout North Carolina enable EmergeOrtho to provide innovative MRI services to help us diagnose and treat a wide range of conditions.
+Our highly trained staff and convenient locations throughout North Carolina enable all regions of EmergeOrtho to provide innovative MRI services to help us diagnose and treat a wide range of conditions.
 Our imaging services have earned national recognition for excellence through accreditation from the American College of Radiology (ACR).
 ACR is the gold standard in medical imaging.

 “MRI” stands for Magnetic Resonance Imaging.
 This is a common diagnostic imaging test that a physician orders to detect abnormalities that might exist in the musculoskeletal system.
 These scans assist EmergeOrtho providers in diagnosing a wide range of conditions from torn knee ligaments to fractures.

 We offer various types of MRIs depending upon location.
 These include:

 An MRI is a noninvasive, painless test that uses radiofrequency waves and a strong magnet to create images of the inside of your body.
 Because an MRI uses a magnet, there is no exposure to radiation, making the scans very safe.
 Some of our service areas have access to mobile MRI services.

 This type of MRI has a larger scanning area, which is more comfortable for many patients.